 As teachers you work so hard to teach your students to read during the school year.
 So, of course, you want them to continue reading during the summer!
 You definitely don’t want them to lose anything they have gained during the year and you want them to keep improving during the summer months June, July, and August.
 Here are a few, free ideas to keep your students (or children) reading this summer.
 (Last updated: May 2022)

 1. Barnes & Noble: Students simply read a designated number of books – library books, books borrowed from friends or books bought at Barnes & Noble – write about their favorite part in the Reading Journal (from Barnes & Noble), and bring a completed Reading Journal to a Barnes & Noble bookstore.
 Children then choose their free book from the books listed on the Reading Journal and collect their free book from a store near them.
 This year teens and adults are included in this challenge.
 Click HERE to learn more.

-3. Scholastic: From April 26th to September 3rd, kids can participate in Scholastic Summer Reading.
+3. Scholastic: From May 9th – August 19th kids can participate in Scholastic Summer Reading.
 Their goal is to help get books in the hands of kids, support social-emotional well-being, build skills and create community among kids.
 Click HERE.

 5. Your local library!!
 Encourage your students to get a library card and use it all summer long!
 Many local libraries also offer their own summer reading challenge and story times with fun activities.
 Before the school year is over, you may want to take a field trip to your local library and let your students have a look around to get familiar.